monsoonmaelstrom/book2/book2.md

 “Fine.
 Whatever.
 Lead on.”

-Alex wends his way below deck with me trailing along behind him.
+Alex wends his way below deck, with me trailing along behind him.
 When we enter the galley, everyone else is already there.
-Peter, Gavin, Giorgi and Henry are all playing dice.
+Peter, Gavin, Giorgi, and Henry are all playing dice.

 “Dice,” I scoff in derision as I walk past.